 I picked this Limoncello Lemonade because it’s a) perfect for parties, b) gender neutral and c) easily convertible into a mocktail for mamas-to-be!
 (Hint: Just skip the limoncello — there is nothing like homemade lemonade!)

 Spinach Artichoke Phyllo Bites // A Savory Feast

 Lemon Mini Cheesecakes // A Joyfully Mad Kitchen

 Blackberry Peach Shortcake Stacks with Mint Whipped Cream // Cake ‘n Knife

 Strawberry Watermelon Slushies // I Say Nomato

 Pin this recipe for later!

-If making mocktails, leave out the limoncello, and add 1 1/2 ounces limoncello to each glass you are making a cocktail.
+If making mocktails, leave out the limoncello to just serve lemonade.
+Then, if you desire any servings to be cocktails, add 1 1/2 ounces limoncello to each of those glasses.

 Nutrition Information:Yield: 4 Serving Size: 1 cocktail

 Amount Per Serving: Calories: 261Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 11mgCarbohydrates: 49gFiber: 0gSugar: 47gProtein: 0g